deshike22/zabbixonboarding/README.md

 # zabbixonboarding
-Onboarding large no of servers to Zabbix using Google spreadsheet
+Onboarding large no of servers to Zabbix using Google spreadsheet.
+In this project there are four zabbix servers located in dc1, dc2, dc3, dc4 and a zabbix proxy in dn5.
+Hosts are located in all of the data centres and monitored via proxies to distribute load.

 ## Requirements
 * python 2.7